vertica/spark-connector/examples/s3-example/README.md

 ## IAM Roles

-If you have configured IAM roles for authentication, you need to add this line to src/main/resources/application.conf:
+If you have configured IAM roles for authentication, you need to add this line:
 ```
 aws_credentials_provider="org.apache.hadoop.fs.s3a.auth.IAMInstanceCredentialsProvider"
 ```

-# Configuring 2FA
+## Configuring 2FA

-If you have two-factor authentication enabled, you need to set your session token by adding this line to src/main/resources/application.conf:
+If you have two-factor authentication enabled, you need to set your session token by adding this line:
 ```
 aws_session_token="<your session token>"
 ```

-# Configuring the AWS region for your bucket
+## Configuring the AWS region for your bucket

-Set the `aws_region` option in src/main/resources/application.conf by adding this line:
+Set the `aws_region` option by adding this line:
 ```
 aws_region="<your region>"
 ```